Beyond Painkillers: 3 Proven Therapies for Period Pain Relief

 🌿 This growing evidence supports MFR as a promising, body-based strategy to address menstrual pain — not just symptomatically, but by treating the underlying tension patterns that often go unnoticed.

-💡 What do these therapies have in common?
 Though their techniques differ all presented solutions offer a holistic, individualized approach to menstrual cramps.
 Rather than simply masking discomfort, these practices work with the body’s natural rhythms and target key areas like the pelvic muscles, hormonal regulation, and the nervous system.

 If you're wondering how to reduce period pain beyond conventional treatments, options like visceral osteopathy, acupuncture, and pelvic physiotherapy are increasingly supported by science.
 Whether it's stomach massage during periods, targeted pelvic care, or restoring mobility through gentle touch, these methods can ease both physical and emotional strain.